mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 ---
 ## 1 Introduction

 Once you have finished developing a Mendix hybrid mobile application, you will want to make it available as an app for mobile platforms such as Apple iOS and Google Android.
-We make it possible to produce platform-specific apps.
-For more details on deploying platform-specific apps, see [Mobile App](/developerportal/deploy/mobileapp).
+We make it possible to produce platform-specific installation packages.
+For more details on deploying platform-specific installation packages, see [Mobile App](/developerportal/deploy/mobileapp).

 The hybrid mobile app packaging process is based on Adobe PhoneGap.
 We have integrated the [Adobe PhoneGap Build](https://build.phonegap.com/) service into Mendix to provide support for automatically building the required hybrid mobile packages.
 Instead of worrying about technical details, you can focus on what matters most: rapidly developing an app to support your business processes.